borntofrappe/game-development/Practice/Excavation/README.md

 # Excavation

+## Preface

+Pokemon Diamond and Pearl introduce the underground, where the trainer explores an area hidden below the games' region.
+In this underground you find a minigame where you are tasked to dig walls for gems, and find the all the treasure before the surface collapses.

 ## Spritesheet

 The `res` folder includes supporting material, among which `spritesheet.png`.
-With the image I managed to create a visual for the texture, gems and tools.
+With the image I managed to create a visual for the texture, gems and tools and progress bar.
 These assets are ultimately divvied up in quads and used in the project through `love.graphics.draw`.

 ### Sizes